-The Northern Prawn Fishery (NPF) is Australia's second most valuable Commonwealth fishery with a gross value of $65 million in 2011–12.
+The Northern Prawn Fishery (NPF) is one of Australia's most valuable Commonwealth fisheries, with an estimated value of $120m in 2018-19.

 The key challenge with the fishery is to ensure it remains sustainable and can continue to benefit the economy into the future without harming the environment.

 Partnering with the fishing industry to improve decision making

 Thanks to a strong research partnership between the industry, CSIRO and fishery managers that began in the 1960s, the Northern Prawn Fishery is now economically efficient and environmentally sustainable, winning praise from the United Nations Food and Agriculture Organisation as a global model of fisheries management.

 Lessons learned from the fishery can be applied to other fisheries and resource management challenges in Australia and overseas.

 A range of management tools and procedures developed in partnership with NPF Industry and the Australian Fisheries Management Authority guide monitoring, assessment, and decision-making for the fishery.

 - a formal harvest strategy that sets out management actions necessary to achieve biological and economic objectives, monitoring and assessment processes, and rules that control the intensity of fishing

 - a bio-economic model used to set fishing effort levels that maintain productive prawn stocks while maximising fishery returns